 15 PhD/Post doc positions on Building a Synthetic Cell (BaSyC)

-15 PhD and Post doc positions are available for both computational and experimental research: (i) to develop computational models at different levels of complexity with the aim to generate a feasible design of the synthetic cell; (ii) to experimentally reconstruct metabolism for cell fuelling, with the ability to produce energy carriers and molecular building blocks; (iii) to build pathways that are responsible for the biosynthesis of lipids and macromolecules and integrate these pathways into a synthetic cell.
+15 PhD and Post doc positions are available for both computational and experimental research: (i) to develop computational models at different levels of complexity with the aim to generate a feasible design of the synthetic cell; (ii) to experimentally reconstruct metabolism for cell fuelling, with the ability to produce energy carriers and molecular building blocks; (iii) to build pathways that are responsible for the biosynthesis of lipids and macromolecules and integrate these pathways into a synthetic cell, (iv) to design proteins de novo that control the molecular transport across protocell membranes.

-Salary will be commensurate with experience and is in addition to a generous fringe benefit package.
+Salary will be commensurate with experience (and type of position: PhD or Post doc) and is in addition to a generous fringe benefit package.

-To apply for one of the positions, please email a CV including a brief description of your research interests and accomplishments, and the names and addresses of two referees.
-Correspondence to be addressed to Prof. Bert Poolman ( BaSyC@rug.nl ).
+To apply for one of the positions, please email a CV including a brief description of your research interests and accomplishments, and include two letters of recommendation from former advisors/professors.
+Correspondence to be addressed to Prof. Bert Poolman (BaSyC@rug.nl).
+The deadline for application is January 7th, 2018.

 We will design and synthesize vesicle systems for metabolic energy generation (ATP and electrochemical ion gradients) and equip them with mechanisms for cellular homeostasis (control of pH, ionic strength, redox).
 A further challenge will be to connect the energy conservation with ATP- and ion gradient-dependent reactions of the synthetic cells, including the uptake of sufficient nutrients and excretion of reaction products, and the synthesis of cell components.
 The vesicles will be equipped with fluorescence-based sensors to obtain quantitative data about the performance of the cells (fluxes, physiochemical conditions, volume).
 We have different project for which expertise in protein chemistry, membrane biology, microfluidics and advanced microscopy (including data analysis) is required.
 PhD and Post doc candidates will closely collaborate with colleagues in other teams to bridge the multidisciplinary challenges both in experimental work and theory.